MrChrisWeinert/MAMEIronXP/README.md

 Games list items have a [fixed font size and Favorite icon size](https://github.com/MrChrisWeinert/MAMEIronXP/issues/7).

+Does not currently support Wayland [this is an Avalonia limitation as of 11.2].
+MAMEIronXP will run on the latest version of Raspbian (tested on Raspberry Pi 5), but you have to disable Wayland first.

 # Where did this name come from?
 MAME = **M**ultiple **A**rcade **M**achine **E**mulator